-If you're aiming to get more done on the go, finding productivity-boosting apps should be at the top of your to-do list.
-And we can save you time in your search.
-From note-taking apps and mobile office suites to calendar apps, timers and to-do lists, we've got the best productivity apps that you can install right now on your iOS or Android device.
+But which productivity-boosting apps deserve a space on your home screen?
+We've gone through mobile app stores to find some great options, from note-taking apps and mobile office suites to calendar apps, timers and to-do lists.
+These are the best productivity apps that you can install right now on your iOS or Android device.

 - These are the best calendar apps